Inspiration: Terry McMillan

 "I will indeed your majesty," he replied, "and thank you for your kind acknowledgements.
 May the blessing of the goddess be with you."

 "With you as well," I replied.

 The Ordonian then offered the sword he spoke of to the courtier, who in turn gave it to the guard of the treasury.
 When Rusl's attention was back to me I bowed, signaling that it was okay for him to depart from me.
-With the brief audience was over, Master Rusl headed out and headed home.
-I watched after him and I sighed in relief.
+With the brief audience over, Master Rusl headed out and headed home.
+I watched after him and sighed a little in relief.
 I was happy there was nothing more serious to report.
 Afterwards, I turned my attention to the messenger.

 "Are there anymore audiences?"
 I asked him.

 "No your majesty," he replied, "the Ordon matter was the last one for today."

 Completely relieved, I took in another deep breath.